-There has been a change to the accounting policy relating to the Social Housing Pension Schemes.
-This year information has become available to enable Defined Benefit accounting for Social Housing Pension Schemes, which in prior years has been accounted for as a Defined Contribution Scheme.
-The information is available from 1 April 2018 onwards, therefore the accounting relating to Social Housing Pension Schemes has not been consistently applied between years ended 31 March 2018 and 31 March 2019.
-Refer to the Defined Benefits plans policy for further information and Note 8 for further detail on the effect of the change in line with FRS 102 10.13 (a) to (d).
+There has been a change to the accounting policy relating to the Social Housing Pension Schemes in year ended March 2019.
+In the Financial year ended March 2019 information has become available to enable Defined Benefit accounting for Social Housing Pension Schemes, which in prior years has been accounted for as a Defined Contribution Scheme.